Our Vision & Commitment

 The Hawaii Public Utilities Commission directed Hawaiian Electric to make an initial draft of the Grid Modernization Strategy available for stakeholder review and comment no later than June 30, 2017, with the final Grid Modernization Strategy documents be filed with the commission no later than August 29, 2017.
 The Grid Modernization Strategy is part of a proposed new planning process known as " Integrated Grid Planning" that integrates the needs at all levels of the system.

 On March 8, 2018, Hawaiian Electric Inc. ("Hawaiian Electric") filed an application in Docket No. 2018-0055 requesting that the Public Utilities Commission ("Commission") approve the commitment of approximately $8.8 million for the purchase and construction of the Kaaahi Substation.

 Varentec Grid Optimization Project

-Hawaiian Electric Company and Santa Clara-based Varentec, Inc. have announced a strategic partnership to install and validate performance of Varentec's technology for ensuring grid reliability and efficiency while allowing more private rooftop solar systems to be added to island grids.
+Hawaiian Electric and Santa Clara-based Varentec, Inc. have announced a strategic partnership to install and validate performance of Varentec's technology for ensuring grid reliability and efficiency while allowing more private rooftop solar systems to be added to island grids.

 The circuits chosen for this project are the Aalapapa (Lanikai) and Enchanted Lakes in Kailua.
 These circuits were identified for this project because of its high/rising level of rooftop solar penetration and its mixed characteristic of 4 kilovolt (kV) and 12 kV service lines.